 - 7 KEYS TO INVESTING

 While some debt may feel unavoidable, much can be paid off.
-If you cannot pay down the debt you already have, endeavor to not add any more.
+If you cannot pay down the debt you already have, do your best to not add any more.
 Wherever debt must be maintained, make sure your interest rates are fixed.

 2. Manage Your Cash Appropriately

-Given the decreasing value of cash today, you might be wise to view it as a necessary evil – but the emphasis in this section is on the “necessary” part.
+The rule of thumb is to have a minimum of three to six months’ living expenses held in cash at all times.
 In case of a natural disaster or unforeseen event, you’ll need some cash for everyday expenses until the lights come back on and life gets more or less back to normal.
-To maintain a balance between holding a depreciating currency and having some savings for emergencies, a minimum of three to six months’ living expenses should be held in cash at all times.
 Beyond that, any substantial cash position should be ready to go to work for you.

 3. Monitor the Financial Condition of Your Bank or Insurance Company

-Banks are prone to rely on others to rectify their bad decisions.
-They regularly call on the government (i.e., taxpayers) to bail them out when they make too many loans to people, companies, or countries that can’t pay them back.
+Banks regularly call on the government (i.e., taxpayers) to bail them out when they make too many loans to people, companies, or countries that can’t pay them back.
 In fact, they’ve done that so many times that governments are losing their ability to bail out the banks, so some governments now require depositors to take a loss before taxpayers.
-Consider it an ignorance or folly tax on depositors who bank at insolvent institutions.
-From a market perspective that might be somewhat logical.
-But given US government assurances that the FDIC has depositors’ backs, it is more than a little bit disingenuous.
-This depositor haircut is called a “bail-in” because the money doesn’t come from taxpayers “outside” the bank, but from customers “inside” the bank.

 4. Approach Investment Markets With The Caution They Deserve